lucymait/project-4/README.md

 ### 1. JWT_AUTH

-Django provided us with a basic User, however we extended this by adding an image and email field.
+Django provided us with a basic User; however, we extended this by adding an image and email field.
 The image field was 'blank=true" and therefore it was not necessary for the user to provide one upon registration.
 It is this user model, which has a relationship with our bookedClass model in our Fitness App.

 ```js
 class User(AbstractUser):